 How can artificial intelligence and large language models help more people get science-backed treatments for mental disorders?
 How do psychological processes like depression and anxiety show up in human language?
-What is the underlying structure of psychopathology?
-I use computational linguistics and machine learning to address these questions.
+I use large language models, natural language processing, and machine learning to address these questions.

-I use evidence-based therapies, including CBT for depression and insomnia, exposure therapy for the anxiety disorders, and cognitive processing therapy and prolonged exposure for PTSD.
+I am trained in evidence-based therapies, including CBT for depression and insomnia, exposure therapy for the anxiety disorders, exposure and response prevention for OCD, and cognitive processing therapy and prolonged exposure for PTSD.

 I write about the future of AI and mental heath, including how large language models can improve research and treatment, what needs to happen to do this effectively, and how we will know when these applications are ready to deploy.

-I also develop products that use large language models to improve assessment and treatment of psychopathology.
-Right now I’m building an AI-based CBT homework helper that aims to make therapy homework better for patients, and an AI-based platform to help therapists learn gold-standard treatments.
+I also develop products that use large language models to improve assessment and treatment of psychopathology, including an AI-based CBT homework helper and an AI-based platform for training therapists in gold-standard treatments:

 I have also used natural language processing to characterize and measure (and disentangle!) depression and anxiety and repetitive negative thinking.
 Some of my current work investigates what drives the relationship between depression and first-person singular pronoun use (e.g., I, me, mine).